 Legitimate Interest Statement (IAB TCF)

-Scope note: This page covers only the processing for which Leanr relies on Legitimate Interest.
-Where consent is required (for example, for storing/reading information on a device), Leanr relies on consent signals provided by the relevant Consent Management Platform (CMP).
+Scope note: This page covers processing for which Leanr relies on Legitimate Interest.
+Where consent is required or selected instead (for example, storing/reading information on a device or personalised advertising), Leanr relies on consent signals provided by the relevant Consent Management Platform (CMP).

 1. Who we are